TheSomethingSomethingCompany/secret-forest/docs/weekly logs/indiv_log_ShaheerShoaib.md

     - For the moment, CORS will be enforced https://localhost, but additional URLs will be added to ensure safe connectivity to our routes
 - Explain the concept of CORS to the group
 - Begin development of the Search Page
+- Discuss With Group On How To Complete Design Document
+    - Specifically discussed the ways in which we can model our UI Functionality through Figma and System Architeture through Level 1 Data Flow Diagrams
+- Begin Designing Of DFD For System Architecture

 ## Active Tasks -
 - Complete Backend For Chats Page